reinhardt/writing/six-silver-bedlam/bebhinn-und-andrea-englisch.md

 spread on his shirt.
 He fell over backwards.
 Bébhinn stood there, frozen.
 Her ears were ringing in the sudden silence.
 Slowly, thought seeped back into her mind.
 "Fuck," she whispered.
 She dropped the gun.
 Her hands were shaking.
 Clumsily she put in her earpiece.
 "Lujayn," she said unsteadily when the connection had been made.
-"I have a situation here."
+"I could really use your help here."